brandongregory/dndhelp/src/5e-build-guides/control-caster-builds.md

 ### Wizard

 Wizards are best-in-class controllers, having the most control spell options by a pretty wide margin and with the Controller role being one of the things the class was designed for.
 Of the 41 control spells in the list above, Wizards have access to 35 of them, and have exclusive access to some pretty amazing options like Wall of Force and Maze.
 With the spell selection and the generous amount of spells the Wizard can learn and prepare, it’s easy to make a Wizard that’s good at control, damage, and utility.
-In short, the Wizard loses nothing by taking on the Controller role, making an excellent candidate.
+In short, the Wizard loses nothing by taking on the Controller role, making them an excellent candidate.

 Spell Options: ★★★★★